Generated Pennsylvania limestone creek scene representing Valley Creek, not an exact location photo

 Compare Yellow Breeches Creek, Little Juniata River, or Spring Creek when Valley Creek is too low, warm, crowded, or stained.

-Valley Forge trail corridor
+Valley Forge trail area

 The Valley Creek Trail gives the cleanest public walk-in structure on the stream.